aarmiller/tb_delay_2020/README.md

 main_analysis.R - This script contains the code for running the primary analysis in the study.
 Note: this script uses the database of matched cohorts created from the enrollee id's identified in the build_mathced_cohorts.R script.
 This script also relies on the condition codesidentified in the condition_codes.R script and utilizes function from the analysis_functions.R and the small_db_functions.R scripts.

-figures.R - This script contains all of the code that was used to generate the figures for the paper.
-This script utilizes the data containing odds ratio estimates that were generated in the main_analysis.R script.
-This script also utilizes functions contained in the analysis_functions.R script.

 simulation.R - This script condatins the procedures and code that would need to be used to run the simulation analysis described in the appendix of the paper.